 Hanan Hashem is a Research Assistant and Community Educator at The Family and Youth Institute.
-She completed her Master’s in Counseling Psychology at Wayne State University and her Bachelor’s in Psychology from the University of Michigan, Dearborn.
-She is currently pursuing her Doctorate at The University of Texas, Austin and working in the Office of the Student Ombudsman.
-Her past experience includes serving as a Research Assistant at the Institute for Social Research and on various studies with researchers at the University of Michigan on topics related to income dynamics, inter-group bias and conflict.
+She completed her Master’s in Counseling Psychology at Wayne State University in 2016 and is currently pursuing her Doctorate in Counseling Psychology and a Masters in Quantitative Methods at The University of Texas, Austin.

 Hanan’s main interests are in research, community, and clinical work.
 Her current research focuses on contextual factors that influence American Muslim youth development, including the role of their racial, religious, and gender identities on their everyday experiences.
 Hanan has also completed training at various sites, including community mental health centers, a youth shelter, and university counseling centers (including CMHC).